Olrio/P6/README.md

 # P6

-This project uses a locally-executable REST API : OCMovies-API Please refer to explanations on https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR for its use.
+This project uses a locally-executable REST API : OCMovies-API <br>
+Please refer to explanations on https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR for its use.

 Once API server is installed and launched, you can open the `index.html` on your browser.